danielbodnar/awesome-stars/README.md

 - [h2non/gock](https://github.com/h2non/gock) - HTTP traffic mocking and testing made easy in Go ༼ʘ̚ل͜ʘ̚༽
 - [gojue/ecapture](https://github.com/gojue/ecapture) - Capture SSL/TLS text content without a CA certificate using eBPF.
 This tool is compatible with Linux/Android x86_64/Aarch64.
 - [thecoshman/http](https://github.com/thecoshman/http) - Host These Things Please - a basic http server for hosting a folder fast and simply
-- [warp-tech/warpgate](https://github.com/warp-tech/warpgate) - Smart SSH, HTTPS and MySQL bastion that needs no client-side software
+- [warp-tech/warpgate](https://github.com/warp-tech/warpgate) - Smart SSH, HTTPS and MySQL bastion that requires no additional client-side software
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [chrispetrou/HRShell](https://github.com/chrispetrou/HRShell) - HRShell is an HTTPS/HTTP reverse shell built with flask.
 It is an advanced C2 server with many features & capabilities.
 - [DeimosC2/DeimosC2](https://github.com/DeimosC2/DeimosC2) - DeimosC2 is a Golang command and control framework for post-exploitation.